President of the Legislative Council of Hong Kong: Ceremonial role

 The president is accorded the sixth place in the official precedence list following the chief executive, the chief justice of the Court of Final Appeal, the chief secretary for Administration, the financial secretary and the secretary for justice.
-He or she is the representative of the Legislative Council on ceremonial and formal occasions.
+The president is the representative of the Legislative Council on ceremonial and formal occasions.

 List of presidents

 British Colonial period (1843–1941)

 Before 1993, the Legislative Council was presided over by the Governor of Hong Kong.

 Japanese occupation period (1941–1945)

 From 25 December 1941 to 30 August 1945, the office was suspended due to the Japanese Occupation of Hong Kong.
 The representative advisory bodies during the time were the Chinese Representative Council and Chinese Cooperative Council.

 Restoration to British rule (1946–1997)

 Until 1993, the legislative council was presided over by the governor of Hong Kong.
 Between 1991 and 1993, a deputy president, John Joseph Swaine, was appointed by the then-governor David Wilson to chair the meetings in his absence.
 The governor then only attended the first session in October every year to present his policy address and gave a farewell speech to the members of the council before he left office.
 The president was elected among non-official members of the legislative council from 1993 onwards after the last governor Chris Patten having given up the presidency that year.